dasarghajit/Lending_Case_Study/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by Arghajit  and Vaibhav - feel free to contact me!

 <!-- Optional -->